-WHAT IS A PROFESSIONAL SURVEYOR?
+WHAT IS A PROFESSIONAL LAND SURVEYOR?

 A professional land surveyor is licensed by the state of California to perform surveying, this authorization includes civil engineers licensed prior to 1982.
-The professional land surveyor renders a highly technical and complex service that is the foundation of locating and the development of property.
+The professional land surveyor renders a highly technical and complex service that is the foundation of the locating and development of property.

 A professional land surveyor can:

-Locate property boundaries
+Locate property boundaries.

-Locate buildings/fences, utilities and other improvements within the property boundaries
+Locate buildings/fences, utilities and other improvements within the property boundaries.

 Layout control for the construction of buildings, utilities, roadways.